UWSEDS/uwseds.github.io/projects.md

 ### Step 3: Write the Functional Specification
 The functional specification details:

-* Who are the users and what do they know (e.g., business analyst)
+* who are the users and what do they know (e.g., business analyst)
-* What information users want from the system (e.g., where to put bicycles)
+* what information users want from the system (e.g., where to put bicycles)
-* Use cases - how users interact with the system to get the information they want
+* use cases - how users interact with the system to get the information they want

 For tool projects, the users are typically programmers, and so the